twome/mane/docs/tasks.md

 - FEAT: set patch storage dir from server CL arg & extension popup

 - FEAT: executable or CL arg to back up all patches into json
+	- export to UJS&CSS, GreaseMonkey etc formats

+- FEAT: save the urls / metadata of remote patches as a JSON file
+	- MUST forewarn users of danger of remote patches

 ## extension